 Looking for info on homeowners insurance in a specific city?

 GEICO currently sells homeowners insurance policies in Alaska.

 Although not required by state law, mortgage lenders may require you to carry home insurance.

-Alaska copes with an estimated 1, 503 earthquakes each year, which means that Alaska residents should look into obtaining an earthquake insurance policy.* However, this coverage doesn’t come standard in home insurance policies.
+Alaska faces an average of 1,503 earthquakes each year, which means Alaska residents should look into obtaining an earthquake insurance policy.* However, this coverage doesn’t come standard in home insurance policies.
 Earthquake coverage is obtained as a scheduled endorsement to your current policy, covering damages that result from earthquakes.

 In addition to the initial earthquake, aftershocks are another serious concern.
 Aftershocks can be very dangerous and can continue causing damage long after the initial event.
-Luckily, having this coverage means that you pay just one deductible for damage from the initial earthquake in addition to any aftershocks within a period of 72-hours.
+Luckily, having this coverage means you pay just one deductible for damage from the initial earthquake in addition to any aftershocks within a period of 72 hours.

 *Source: United States Geological Survey (https://earthquake.usgs.gov/earthquakes/browse/)